annettdd/Hungry-Monkey/README.md

 * [Contact](#contact)

 ## Setup
-To run the application: open HTML file in browser
+To run the game: open HTML file in the browser.
 ## Name
 Hungry Monkey
 ## General info